Real Life Recipes | Olivia Wyles

 This post may contain affiliate links.

 When I need something fresh and no-cook that I can put together 20 minutes before guests arrive, I make this tasty 4th of July caprese salad.
-Cherry tomatoes, blueberries, little mozzarella stars, and a quick dressing - it always gets comments and takes almost no effort.
+Cherry tomatoes, blueberries, little mozzarella stars, and a quick dressing.
 When I want something that doubles as a table centerpiece, I build the patriotic vegetable tray into an American flag and set it out with a bowl of dip.
 I started keeping this list together after realizing I was always scrambling for side ideas the week before the holiday.

 Down below, I have compiled 16 of my favorite 4th of July cookout side dishes.
 I have organized them into four groups: fresh salads and fruit dishes, dips and boards, skewers and snacks, and classic cookout sides.
 Most are no-cook or require very little prep, and several can be made a day ahead and stored in the fridge.
 Whether you are hosting the whole cookout or just bringing one dish to the party, I hope you find exactly what you need in this list.